herianc/herianc/README.md

   <p>
     My name is Herian, I am currently pursuing a degree in Mathematical and Earth Sciences at the Federal University of Rio de Janeiro. 🇧🇷 <br>
     <br>
-    I work as a researcher at the Laboratory of Environmental Satellite Applications (LASA - UFRJ), and I'm also part of the development team at UFRJ Analytica. 👨‍💻📊
+    I work as a researcher at the Laboratory of Environmental Satellite Applications (<a href='https://lasa.ufrj.br/'>LASA - UFRJ</a>), and I'm also part of the development team at <a href='https://analytica.ufrj.br/'>UFRJ Analytica</a>. 👨‍💻📊
   </p>

   <p>